 A: Absolutely!
 Growing succulents in challenging climates is why I wrote “Succulent Container Gardens.”
 Anyone, anywhere can grow succulents in containers, which are portable and can be moved and sheltered when the weather turns too cold, wet, humid or hot.

-To learn about overwintering succulents and varieties for cold, wet climates, see my hand-out sheet, “How to Grow Succulents in Seattle,” and Chapter 5 of my book, Designing with Succulents (pp 119-131), “Growing Succulents in Colder Climates.”
+Also see Chapter 5 of my book, Designing with Succulents (pp 119-131), “Growing Succulents in Colder Climates.”

 Want ideas for your desert Southwest garden?
 Visit my Pinterest page, Cactus Chic.